What I do on my placement

 What I like most about my course

-Compared to a lot of other unis, Hartpury has relatively small teaching groups, which means that you get a lot of interaction with your lecturers and individual support to achieve your ambitions.
+Compared to a lot of other universities, Hartpury University has relatively small teaching groups, which means that you get a lot of interaction with your lecturers and individual support to achieve your ambitions.
 There are so many opportunities to practically apply what you learn too, with the elite athletes on site and using equipment like force platforms and lighting gates.
 That means you gain skills and experience that mean you feel confident when you’re starting an internship or working in the industry.
-I don’t think you can do better than Hartpury University Centre when it comes to developing yourself academically and practically.
+I don’t think you can do better than Hartpury University when it comes to developing yourself academically and practically.